 A student must have completed 60% or more of the course requirements with an average course grade of B or better.
 The student must request an incomplete in writing from his or her faculty member before the end of the semester or term.
-The student may choose to use the Request for a

-Grade of Incomplete form.
+The student may choose to use the Request for a Grade of Incomplete form found with Grading Policy 722.8.05.05.
 Once requested, the faculty member and student will complete the Agreement for the Grade of Incomplete.
 Faculty members, however, are not required to grant the request.

 Students with a mark of Incomplete must arrange to fulfill course responsibilities with their faculty member in order to receive credit.
 The faculty member must set a deadline within 90 days of the last day of the course.
-Courses that are not completed within the 90 days will receive a grade of F. This F will result in dismissal from the program.
+Courses that are not completed within 90 days will receive a grade of F. This F will result in dismissal from the program.